ettoreciarcia/personal-website-hugo/content/posts/13-conference-month.md

 Great, you've set up a Postgres DB using the Zalando operator!
 You can do it by passing just a few variables to a Helm chart.
 But do you have the skills to troubleshoot in case something goes wrong?
 Perhaps deploying something like operators for Stateful services in production should not be underestimated.

+Unfortunately, I wasn't able to listen to all the talks at the event.
+SIGHUP had a booth as a sponsor, and I spent some time talking to the attendees about what we do and about Fury.

 One of the things I like most about these events is being able to see people live whom I can usually only watch on YouTube channels.

 This time, I saw Paolo Carta live, the creator of the first Kubernetes course in Italian that I followed.
 It was 2020, and I purchased his course on Udemy.
 I've launched so many kubectl commands since that day.